shabbychef/sadists/README.md

 # sadists

-Some Auxiliary Distributions apparently not available in R.
+Some Additional Distributions apparently not available in R.

 -- Steven E. Pav, shabbychef@gmail.com